 Activists and community groups have expressed concern that this operation involved ICE officials detaining individuals indiscriminately or based on ethnic profiling.
 Read more on The Washington Post.

 VIDEO feat. our organizers on DC AG Karl Racine’s lawsuit against ICE (Spanish): “Estamos muy preocupados de que los residentes del Distrito puedan haber sido atacados injustamente durante las redadas de ICE en la ciudad este verano”, dijo el Fiscal en un comunicado.”
 See on Telemundo 44 DC.
-Please follow and like us:

 La Directora de la Oficina de Asuntos Hispanos de DC habría publicado imágenes alteradas, borrando a manifestantes protestando durante el desfile FiestaDC.
 Read on Telemundo 44 DC (Spanish).
-Please follow and like us:

 Last Saturday, Sept.
 29, Bowser and other city officials paraded through the streets of D.C. for a celebration of Latino culture and diversity, but as the parade proceeded, activists with “Friends of Benjamin Ordóñez” and local immigrant rights group Sanctuary DMV cut in front of the lead float with posters of oversized human silhouettes, painted black with the word “DEPORTED” in red, styled after the D.C. flag.